 We will start by creating a new study with shotgun metagenomic data for 23 human fecal samples subsetted from the American Gut Project.
-As above for amplicon data, go to the study drop-down menu and select ‘Create Study’.
+As we did for amplicon data, go to the study drop-down menu and select ‘Create Study’.
 Complete the necessary fields similar as shown below.

 Once the study has been created, click on the study name in the green banner to go to the study page.
 Click on ‘Upload Files’, and upload the contents of the shotgun data.

-Once the files are uploaded, click on ‘Sample Information’ on the left side of the screen and select the sample information file ‘CMI_shotgun-metagenomics_tutorial_sample_info.txt’ and click ‘Create’.
+Once the files are uploaded, click on ‘Sample Information’ on the left side of the screen and select the sample information file ‘qiita_shotgun_metagenomic_tutorial_sample_info.txt’ and click ‘Create’.

-Once complete, click ‘Add New Preparation’.
-Give the preparation a name of your choosing, select the prep info file, ‘CMI_shotgun-metagenomics_tutorial_prep_info’, and select ‘Metagenomic’ in both of the drop-down menus.
+Once complete, you may need to refresh your screen to see the added option of ‘Add New Preparation’.
+Click ‘Add New Preparation’ and give the preparation a name of your choosing.
+Select the prep info file, ‘qiita_shotgun-metagenomic_tutorial_prep_info.txt’, and select ‘metagenomic’ in the first drop-down menu, and ‘WGS’ (whole genome sequencing) in the second.
 Then click ‘Create New Preparation’.

 This will create a new preparation under ‘Data Types’.
-Click on the new preparation and then the prep ID text.
-This will open up options for which you should select ‘per_sample_FASTQ - None’, and give the files a name.
+You can click on the new preparation which will show the name of your preparation.
+You can click on this preparation or the page will automatically open the preparation once you create it.
+Of the new options you should select ‘per_sample_FASTQ - None’, and give the files a name.
 Then click ‘Add Files’.

 Once your sequence files are added, you should see a processing network with an artifact representing the sequence data.

-We will now process the sequence data using Shogun to create taxa-abundance tables at three hierarchical levels: phylum, family, and genus.
-Shogun is a shallow shotgun metagenomics analysis tool that we will use for taxonomic classification of sequences using a reference database.
-In Qiita, Shogun uses either utree or bowtie2 to align to references.
+We will now process the sequence data using Woltka to create taxa-abundance tables at three hierarchical levels: phylum, family, and genus.
+Woltka (Web of Life Toolkit App), is a bioinformatics package for shotgun metagenome data analysis that we will use for taxonomic classification of sequences using a reference database.
+Woltka uses Web of Life (WoL) to align to references.

-Change the ‘Parameter set’ to ‘rep82_utree’ and click ‘Add Command’.
+Change the ‘Parameter set’ to ‘wol’ and click ‘Add Command’.